Seneca Chief: Original Seneca Chief

 As this group of boats journeyed along the Erie, they were joined by boats along the way including the Niagara, Young Lion of the West, and Noah's Ark.
 For most of the Seneca Chief's travels through the canal, it was received joyfully with banquets, speeches, fireworks, and other celebrations.
 In Weedsport, the flotilla was greeted by cannon fire, which misfired, killing two gunners and abruptly ending any celebrations.
 In both Rome and Schenectady, the flotilla was met with gatherings of mourners who saw the Erie Canal as taking traffic and business away from their already established downtowns.

 The flotilla arrived in New York City on November 4, 1825, after the boats were towed by steamboats down the Hudson River.
 Huge celebrations occurred through the city that day, including cannon salutes and a boat parade with additional vessels joining the original flotilla.
 Soon after, the famous Wedding of the Waters ceremony took place off of Sandy Hook, during which Clinton poured a keg of water obtained from Lake Erie, brought with him through the Erie Canal, into the New York Harbor and the Atlantic Ocean, symbolizing the joining of the bodies of water.

 After the Wedding of the Waters ceremony, the Seneca Chief returned to Buffalo.
 The boat appears to have been used for carrying freight in 1826 and 1827, moving cargo including flour, furniture, wheat, ashes, etc. In 1829, it was listed as part of a freight line, carrying both passengers and merchandise.

+In 1887, another boat bearing the same name was built by the Canandaigua Lake Steamboat Company—this one a steam yacht 50 feet long and with a steel hull.
+After nine years of service, it was intentionally sunk in Canandaigua Lake, where it was rediscovered in 2014.
+The two boats named Seneca Chief are not to be confused with each other.